 We believe not having access to call recording will affect millions of people.
 Unfortunately, we developers can no longer help you with call recording fixes.
-You might want to contact Google if you are affected by this Google has an issue tracker located at https://issuetracker.google.com/issues?q=componentid:190923%20status:open.
+You might want to contact Google if you are affected by this .
+Many people already have at Google's official issue tracker.
+See https://issuetracker.google.com/issues/112602629

 Best possible solutions in the meantime?

 - Turning loud speaker on while in a call would work on most phones.

 - Rooting your phone and using a call recording app that supports root methods.
 We do not advice or recommend rooting your phone.
 ACR does not support root methods at the moment.
 Rooting might void your warranty and prevent usage of some apps such as online banking or payment apps.